Building & Renovating

 Whether you’re building a new home or completing a renovation, we’re here to help.
 We’ve created a simple guide to identify the steps required to safely connect electrical service to your new construction or renovation project.

-- Apply for required permits and hire a certified electrician
+- Apply for required municipal permits and hire a certified electrician

 - Contact us and book an appointment to discuss your power needs with one of our planners